AiziChen/SObj/README.md

 Programming Languages data/objects transmit original format.
 This is the JavaScript Language version.

 ## How to use?
-This project is based on the `typescript programming language`, so if you would like to use in the web, you should be install the `tsc` compiler toolkit:
+This project is based on the `typescript programming language`, so if you would like to use in the web, you should be install the `tsc` compiler:
 1. How to install `tsc`?
 int the command line, input:
 > npm install -g typescript